Last updated: 05 June 2023 & medically reviewed by Hailey Shafir

 Group therapy is especially important since once a person expresses his/her thoughts, chances are many others can relate to similar thoughts and experiences.

-Behavioral experiments require a level of dedication and self-awareness in a patient in order to compare both negative and positive thoughts in order to evaluate which is most positive towards behavior.
+Behavioral experiments require a level of dedication and self-awareness in a patient in order to compare both negative and positive thoughts in order to evaluate which is most positive toward behavior.
 Some people will respond better to kind thoughts about themselves whereas others may benefit from being more self-critical.
 The purpose of this technique is to figure out which thought process works best for each individual.

 Imagery based exposure